We are committed to high quality, ambitious and innovative performance. Many of our graduates have achieved a professional career as performers.

 Chamber Music Ensembles

 We support a variety of ensembles, and some are integrated with our degree programmes.
 Students are encouraged to form their own ensembles.
 Ensembles are welcome to book rehearsal spaces.
 We provide an extensive collection of chamber music parts and vocal scores, and it is often possible to hire or buy requested other works.
-Currently student-led ensembles include a new music collective and a flute quartet.

 Contemporary Music Ensemble